sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc fuc_exist -h
-   usage: fuc fuc_exist [-h] [paths ...]
+   usage: fuc fuc_exist [-h] [files ...]

-   This command will check whether files/dirs exist.
+   This command will check whether files/directories exist.
 It will return 'True' if they exist and 'False' otherwise.
 The command will look for stdin if there are no arguments.

    usage examples:
+     $ fuc fuc_exist test.txt
+     $ fuc fuc_exist test_dir
-     $ cat files.list | fuc fuc_exist
+     $ cat test.list | fuc fuc_exist

    positional arguments:
-     paths       file/dir paths (default: stdin)
+     files       test files/directories (default: stdin)

    optional arguments:
      -h, --help  show this help message and exit